Foreign Policy of Islam: Peace or War?

 forgives and makes reconciliation, his reward is due from God, for (God) loves not those who do wrong.
 Qur’an 42:40

-And not equal are the good deed and the bad.
+And not equal are the good deeds and the bad.
 Repel (evil) by

 that (act) which is better; and thereupon, the one whom between you

-and him is enmity (will become) as though he was a devoted friend.
+and he is enmity (will become) as though he was a devoted friend.
 Qur’an, 41:34

 Prophet Muhammad taught: